mathbruyen/gpxprogress/README.md

 * `HOST` - the host and port of the CouchDB server: `export HOST="http://127.0.0.1:8080"`
 * `PASSWORD` - the admin password to set: `export PASSWORD=testingftw`

-and run `./configure.sh` which configures the database and uploads the app to it.
+and run `node index.js` which configures the database and uploads the app to it.

-To redeploy, run `./clean.sh` with the same variables set and then rerun `./configure.sh`.

 ## Required tooling for deployment